 The Company determines if an arrangement is a lease at inception.
 The Company considers any contract where there is an identified asset and that it has the right to control the use of such asset in determining whether the contract contains a lease.
-An operating lease right-ofuse ("ROU") asset represents the Company's right to use an underlying asset for the lease term and lease liabilities represent its obligation to make lease payments arising from the lease.
+An operating lease right-of-use ("ROU") asset represents t the right to control the use of such asset in determining whether the contract contains a lease.
+An operating lease right-of-use ("ROU") asset represents the Company's right to use an underlying asset for the lease term and lease liabilities represent its obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are to be recognized at the commencement date based on the present value of lease payments over the lease term.
 As all of the Company's operating leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available on the adoption date in determining the present value of lease payments.
 We estimate the incremental borrowing rate based on a yield curve analysis, utilizing the interest rate derived from the fair value analysis of our credit facility and adjusting it for factors that appropriately reflect the profile of secured borrowing over the expected term of the lease.
 The operating lease ROU assets include any lease payments made prior to the rent commencement date and exclude lease incentives.
-Our leases have remaining lease terms of one year to 11 years.
+Our leases have remaining lease terms of one year to 20 years.
 Lease terms may include options to extend the lease term used in determining the lease obligation when it is reasonably certain that the Company will exercise that option.
 Lease expense for lease payments are recognized on a straight-line basis over the lease term for operating leases.